Skip to Content

 How can we break down the barrier of communication when we or those we love have hearing loss?
 The first step in effective communication for people with hearing loss is to inform others about their hearing loss.

 Informing others allows them to adjust their communication methods to suit your needs.
-Informing them can be done in a casual manner by simply explaining that you have hearing loss and may need them to speak louder or more clearly.
+Informing them can be done in a casual manner by simply explaining that you have a hearing loss and may need them to speak louder or more clearly.

 Positioning and lighting